clarklindev/microservices-stephengrider-with-node-and-react/README.md

 - NOTE: this is the problem with self issued SSL certificates picked up as unsafe (metioned earlier too)

 <img src="exercise_files/udemy-microservices-section11-229-browser-fix-turn-shield-down.png" alt="udemy-microservices-section11-229-browser-fix-turn-shield-down.png" width="400">

+#### TROUBLESHOOT

+- FIX: if the browser is not loading after `skaffold dev` close the window and open again

 #### the use-request hook